 A look at the best of the cold climate skylights

 Probably the best Canadian skylight that deals with all of this is a very expensive commercial custom made aluminum and foam skylight system built in Québec.
-But for people with ordinary budgets, the clear winner is the newcomer to Canada – Fakro.ca.
+For people with ordinary budgets, we are looking at Columbia, Velux, or Fakro skylights.

 Made for cold weather